-Integrating Acunetix 360 with the Jenkins Plugin
+Integrating Acunetix 360 with Jenkins

 Jenkins is an automation server that lets software developers build automation into their projects by supplying plugins.
 You can extend Jenkins's functionality by using the Acunetix 360 Scan Jenkins plugin.

-Also, you can use our plugin with Jenkins Pipeline Projects, by adding the plugin script to your pipeline which is generated by the Integration Script Generator in the Jenkins Integration window.
+This guide shows you how to install and configure the Acunetix 360 Jenkins Plugin with Jenkins Freestyle Projects so you can launch automated scans and view vulnerability reports in Jenkins.
+You can also use our plugin with Jenkins Pipeline Projects by adding the plugin script to your pipeline, which is generated by the Integration Script Generator in the Jenkins Integration window.

 There are two ways to do this:

-How to Install the Jenkins Plugin from the Plugin Manager
+How to install the Jenkins Plugin from the Plugin Manager

 1. From the main menu, select Manage Jenkins > Manage Plugins.

-1. In order to use the plugin, restart Jenkins.
+3. To use the plugin, restart Jenkins.
 To restart, from a browser, navigate to:

 • [jenkins_url]/safeRestart (restarts Jenkins after the current builds have completed)